-In a later message the aircraft status should be transmitted: weather, fuel on board, number of souls, ELT availability, emergency equipment and any other useful information.
+In a later message the aircraft status should be transmitted: weather, fuel on board, number of souls, ELT availability, emergency equipment and any other useful required information.

-With the new 406 ELTs being able to transmit your position it can be helpful to switch the ELT on just before an emergency landing.
+With the new 406 ELTs being able to transmit your GSP position it can be helpful to switch the ELT on just before an emergency landing.

-Should a water landing be necessary try to do so near a surface vessel, make sure everyone has their lifevest on and any door is cracked open just before ditching.
+Should a water landing be emminent try to do so near a surface vessel, make sure everyone has their lifevest on and any door is cracked open just before ditching.
 In a low wind situation ditch parallel to the swells, best position is on top of the swell.